 (b) the amendment is necessary or desirable for any other reason.

-(2) Before amending the conditions the court must be satisfied that —
+(2) Before amending the conditions the court must be satisfied —

+(a) that it is reasonable to make the amendment in all the circumstances; and

-(a) the conditions, as amended, would be sufficient to ensure adequate protection of the community; and
+(b) that the conditions, as amended, will be sufficient to ensure adequate protection of the community; and

-(b) it is reasonable to make the amendment in all the circumstances.
+(c) if the application is made by the person who is subject to the supervision order, that the person will substantially comply with the standard conditions of the order as amended.

+(3) The onus of proof as to the matter described in subsection (2)(c) is on the person who is subject to the supervision order.

-[Section 20 amended by No. 17 of 2016 s.
-44.]
+[Section 20 amended: No. 17 of 2016 s.
+44; No. 21 of 2017 s.
+17.]

 Division 4 — Contravention of supervision order

-21. Summons or warrant because of contravention
+21. Warrant because of contravention

-(1) A member of the police force or community corrections officer who reasonably suspects that a person who is subject to a supervision order is likely to contravene, is contravening, or has contravened, a condition of the order may apply to a magistrate for the issue of a summons or warrant under subsection (2).
+(1) A member of the police force or community corrections officer who reasonably suspects that a person who is subject to a supervision order is likely to contravene, is contravening, or has contravened, a condition of the order may apply to a magistrate for the issue of a warrant under subsection (2).

 (2A) A person who makes an application under subsection (1) must advise the DPP as soon as practicable that the application has been made.

-(2) If the magistrate is satisfied that there are reasonable grounds for the suspicion described in subsection (1), the magistrate must issue, in the form approved under section 46 —

-(a) a summons requiring the person who is subject to the supervision order to appear before the Supreme Court for it to consider the suspected or anticipated contravention; or

-(b) a warrant directed to all members of the police force for the person who is subject to the supervision order to be arrested and brought before the Supreme Court for it to consider the suspected or anticipated contravention.
+(2) Subject to subsection (5), if the magistrate is satisfied that there are reasonable grounds for the suspicion described in subsection (1), the magistrate must issue, in the form approved under section 46, a warrant directed to all members of the police force for the person who is subject to the supervision order to be arrested and brought before the Supreme Court for it to consider the suspected or anticipated contravention.

-(3) The summons or warrant may state the suspected or anticipated contravention in general terms.
+(3) The warrant must state the suspected or anticipated contravention, and may state it in general terms.

-(4) On an application made under subsection (1), a magistrate must not issue a summons to a person under subsection (2) unless —

-(a) the magistrate is satisfied, on the balance of probabilities, that exceptional circumstances justify not issuing a warrant for the arrest of the person; or

-(b) the applicant consents to the issue of a summons to the person.
+[(4) deleted]

 (5) A magistrate cannot issue a warrant under subsection (2) for the arrest of a person unless the application for the warrant is supported by evidence on oath.

-[Section 21 amended by No. 3 of 2011 s.
+[Section 21 amended: No. 3 of 2011 s.
 7; No. 17 of 2016 s.
-44.]
+44; No. 21 of 2017 s.
+18.]

-22. DPP may seek order
+22. DPP may seek orders

+(1) This section applies to —

-(1) If a person appears before the Supreme Court under a summons or warrant issued under section 21 or 24A(5)(d), the DPP may apply to the court for an order under section 23.
+(a) a person who is brought before the Supreme Court under a warrant issued under section 21 or 24A(5)(d); and

+(b) a person who is charged with an offence under section 40A.

+(2) In relation to a person to whom this section applies, the DPP may apply for —

+(a) an order under section 23; and

+(b) an order for the person to be detained in custody while proceedings on the application for an order under section 23 are pending.

-(2) The application must state the order sought.
+(3) The application must state what order is sought under section 23.

-[Section 22 amended by No. 3 of 2011 s.
-8.]
+[Section 22 inserted: No. 21 of 2017 s.
+19.]

 23A.
 Reports